splunk/observability-workshop/content/en/synthetics/1-real-browser-test/1-recording-a-test.md

 ---
-title: 1.1 Chrome DevTools Recorder
+title: 1.1 Recording a test
 weight: 1
 ---